JMarcan/unsupervised_learning_customer_segments/README.md

 The project was completed as part of my Data Science Graduation at [Udacity](https://www.udacity.com/).

 I've worked with two datasets.
 One with demographic information about the people of Germany, and one with the same information for customers of a mail-order sales company.

 To get the answers:
-First, I've done data preprocessing
+First, I've done data preprocessing:
 - Missing values were converted into NaNs.
-From the dataset were removed columns with missing rate above 50%
+From the dataset were removed columns with missing rate above 50%.
 - Categorical and mixed variables were encoded.
-Then, I've done feature transformation.
+Then, I've done feature transformation:
 - First, feature scaling.
 Then I've performed dimensionality reduction with sklean's PCA.
 Lastly, I've clustered data into segments.